Kingsburg High School

 Kingsburg High School (KHS) is a public high school in Kingsburg, California, United States.
 The school is part of the Kingsburg Joint Union High School District.
 Its mascot is the Viking and its school colors are green and gold.
 As of 2018, the enrollment was 1,071 students.

+The school's boundary includes Kingsburg and Traver.

-Academic Achievements
+Academic achievements

 Kingsburg High School's academic achievements include: